ABOUT

 FROM THE PRESIDENT…

 Holmes Bible College began in 1898 as the Altamont Missionary and Bible Institute on Paris Mountain, Greenville, South Carolina.
 The school was founded by Rev. and Mrs. N.J.
-Holmes, Presbyterian ministers and community leaders.
-The college was a product of the post-civil war holiness revival and later the Pentecostal revival.
+Holmes, Presbyterian ministers, and community leaders.
+The college was a product of the post-civil war holiness revival and later the Pentecostal revival and served to further the movement by training ministers, missionaries, and theologians.

-Holmes is the oldest known Pentecostal college.
+Holmes is the oldest known continuously operating Pentecostal college.
 It has a rich history of producing significant church leaders, both clergy and lay.
 Missionaries trained at the college have gone around the world.
-It has been said that the sun never sets on a Holmes graduate.
+It has been said that the sun never sets on the Holmes community.

-In the fall of 2017, the college began her 120th term.
-The college resides on a new campus with a classroom/office building, missionary house, two dormitories, a student cafeteria/fellowship center, and the Holmes Memorial Church.
-The campus is always bustling with students, staff, visitors, and church members.
-It is located at the foot of Paris Mountain near Furman University at 4901 Old Buncombe Road.
+In August of 2025, the college will begin her 128th term.
+The college enjoys a beautiful campus which includes two dormitories, a cafeteria, student center, and the Holmes Memorial Church.
+The campus is very close to downtown Greenville and amazing outdoor activities such as the Swamp Rabbit Trail for biking and running.
+We are located at the foot of Paris Mountain near Furman University at 4901 Old Buncombe Road.

 The mission of Holmes Bible College is “to equip men and women for Christian life, ministry, and service to help fulfill the Great Commission of Jesus Christ.”
-No student is turned away who can exemplify a call of God and conversion experience.
+We are here to prepare men and women for successful ministry.
 The college is multicultural, multigenerational, and multiethnic.
-Some over ten nations are presently represented on campus.
+Many nations, states, and people groups are represented on campus.